Lawrence DeVol: Cop killer

-DeVol was arrested in St. Paul days after the robbery, either on 18 or 21 December 1932.
+DeVol was arrested in St. Paul days after the robbery, either on December 18 or 21, 1932.
 He had been behaving in a drunk and disorderly manner.
 He was convicted of murder and sentenced to life imprisonment.
 He was first sent to the state prison in Stillwater, Minnesota but later transferred to the St. Peter Hospital for the Criminally Insane.
-He escaped from there in a mass breakout, along with fifteen other inmates on 6 June 1936.
+He escaped from there in a mass breakout, along with fifteen other inmates on June 6, 1936.

 Final crime and death

-On 8 July 1936, DeVol robbed a bank with Don Reeder, a fellow escapee from St. Peter Hospital, in Turon, Kansas.
+On July 8, 1936, DeVol robbed a bank with Don Reeder, a fellow escapee from St. Peter Hospital, in Turon, Kansas.
 He then fled to Enid, Oklahoma.
 The owner of the German Village Tavern, a former Enid law enforcement officer, alerted authorities that he feared a robbery was imminent, because of the behavior of a small group of strangers in the establishment.
 Police arrived and when asked to come with them for questioning DeVol responded "Let me finish drinking my beer", after which he emptied the mug with one hand while pulling a gun with the other and opening fire with a .38 caliber pistol.
 Patrolman Cal Palmer was killed instantly while fellow lawman Ralph Knarr received serious wounds.
 DeVol fled the tavern on foot and jumped on the running board of a passing vehicle two blocks later, telling the driver he was a Deputy Sheriff.
 However, two other Enid police officers arrived on the scene at the same time and another gun battle ensued.
 In the exchange, Officer Lelon Coyle was struck in the finger.
 The return fire by the two lawmen struck DeVol nine times and he died at the scene.